-Occupational therapy can help people with multiple sclerosis stay active in daily life.
-By improving skills, teaching alternative ways to complete tasks, or introducing handy equipment, an occupational therapist can help people with MS perform everyday activities with greater ease and satisfaction.
+Occupational therapy can help people with multiple sclerosis (MS) stay active in daily life.
+It can teach you how to improve skills, find new ways to complete tasks, or learn how to use handy equipment.
+That can make your everyday life easier and more enjoyable.

-- Being productive at home, work, or school
+- Be productive at home, work, or school

-- Having fun, such as enjoying pastimes and finding new ways to spend time
+- Have fun, including enjoying your hobbies and finding new ways to spend time

-- Performing self-care measures, such as dressing, bathing, grooming, and eating
+- Take care of yourself, including dressing, bathing, grooming, and eating

 Where Can I Find an Occupational Therapist for Multiple Sclerosis?